-GENERAL EDUCATION DIPLOMA (GED) provides review in reading based classes such as literature, social studies and science.
+GENERAL EDUCATION DIPLOMA (GED)

+GED provides review in reading based classes such as literature, social studies and science.
 The course also provides review in mathematics, writing skill with a focus on expository writing and English grammar.
 Students who pass the national examination receive a high school diploma from Hawaii's Department of Education.

-Criteria: Test of Adult Basic Education Core Range from grade point 9.9-12.9/ GED Official Practice Tests Score of 500 or higher.
+Criteria: Test of Adult Basic Education Core Range from grade point 9.9-12.9/GED Official Practice Tests Score of 500 or higher.

+VOCATIONAL TRAINING

-VOCATIONAL TRAINING: Although some vocational training courses survived the budget reductions as a result of the state's budget crisis, most vocational training courses were eliminated.
+Although some vocational training courses survived the budget reductions as a result of the state's budget crisis, most vocational training courses were eliminated as the department was required to reduce inmate programs to just core functions.
+Listed below are the vocational programs that survived the budget reductions.

-Associate of Science (AS) Program available at the Arizona Saguaro Correctional Center are designed for those who possess a high school diploma or GED diploma/certificate.
+Associate of Science (AS) Program available at the Arizona Saguaro Correctional Center are designed for those who posses a high school diploma or GED diploma/certificate.
 Courses include a two year training program leading to certificate or an AS degree in Construction Trades form Pima Community College.
 All credits are transferable to the University of Hawaii.
 Courses include Plumbing, Electrical and Carpentry.